LM-15/falltest/README.md

 #### Parameter filters (at the top of the query):

-* Through parameter filters, this SQL allows you to easily type in text to filter by: instance status, resource format, receipt status, language, date, location and call number.
+* Through parameter filters, this SQL allows you to easily type in text to filter by: instance status, resource format, receipt status, language, date, location, call number and holdings acquisition method.

 <details>
   <summary>Click to read more!</summary>